Brandon Crawford Player Props: Giants vs. Padres

 Brandon Crawford At The Plate

-- Crawford is batting .159 with a double, three home runs and seven walks.
+- Crawford is hitting .169 with a double, four home runs and seven walks.

-- Crawford has gotten a hit in eight of 20 games this season (40.0%), with multiple hits twice.
+- This season, Crawford has tallied at least one hit in nine of 21 games (42.9%), and had multiple hits twice.

-- Crawford has had an RBI in four games this season (20.0%), including three multi-RBI outings (15.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Crawford has picked up an RBI in five games this year (23.8%), with more than one RBI in three of those contests (14.3%).

-- In four of 20 games this year, he has scored, including multiple runs once.
+- In five of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.